 Follow-up Inspection

 Following the inspection, the restaurant’s health permit was immediately suspended due to a cockroach infestation.
-The restaurant is required to correct all major violations and eliminate the pest infestation before reinspection.
+The restaurant was reinspected on April 8 and all major violations were corrected.
+Here is the reinspection report.